srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/16-Implement resource tagging.md

     ![Screenshot of the All Resources filter with Company selected.](../images/AZ-900-module-16-tags.png)

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
-Here are the steps:
+Here are the steps:-
      > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
      > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.